TaranDahl/Phobos/docs/Fixed-or-Improved-Logics.md

 - OverlayTypes now read and use `ZAdjust` if specified in their `artmd.ini` entry.
 - Setting `[AudioVisual]` -> `ColorAddUse8BitRGB` to true makes game treat values from `[ColorAdd]` as 8-bit RGB (0-255) instead of RGB565 (0-31 for red & blue, 0-63 for green).
 This works for `LaserTargetColor`, `IronCurtainColor`, `BerserkColor` and `ForceShieldColor`.
 - Weapons with `AA=true` Projectile can now correctly fire at air units when both firer and target are over a bridge.
+- Buildings with foundation bigger than 1x1 can now recycle spawned correctly.
+- Infantries with `OpportunityFire=yes` now can fire while moving correctly.
+Mind that they are still restricted by their sequence.
+The walking infantries can only fire in the frames that they are in the cell they are heading to.
+The flying infantries have no such restriction.
+- Fix the bug that parasite will vanish if it missed its target when its previous cell is occupied.
 - Units are now unable to kick out from a factory that is in construction process, and will not always stuck in the factory.
 If the unit is not able to kick out from the factory, the unit will be removed and the cost will be given back to its house.

 ## Fixes / interactions with other extensions